 - amphotericin B (medicine used to treat fungal infection)

 - water pill e.g. ethacrynic acid, furosemide

-- medicines used as general anaesthetics or as a muscle relaxant during general anaesthesia e.g. succinylcholine, tubocurarine
+- muscle relaxant used during surgery e.g. succinylcholine, tubocurarine

 - cisplatin (medicine for cancer)

 - ciclosporin (medicine used in organ transplant or certain immune disorders)